Aniforms: Successors

 "Fred" and other Aniforms characters are considered more puppet than animation.
-Their relatively crude, two-dimensional forms and lack of locomotion was appealing primarily because of the illusion of a human interaction in real time with an animated character.
+Their relatively crude, two-dimensional forms and lack of locomotion was appealing primarily because of the illusion of human interaction in real-time with an animated character.

-The Late Show host Stephen Colbert and his production associates have worked with Adobe Character Animator software and its developers to produce true interactive real-time animations for broadcast.
-Their topical productions range from a live interview with an animated cartoon version of Donald Trump and Hillary Clinton in 2016 to several animated series including; Showtime's Our Cartoon President, Tooning Out the News, as well as two upcoming series, Fairview and Washingtonia.
+The Late Show host Stephen Colbert and his production company, Spartina Productions, founded Late Night Cartoons, Inc., an animation studio that has collaborated with developers of Adobe Character Animator to produce and provide real-time interactive animations for broadcast.
+Their topical productions range from a live interview with an animated cartoon version of Donald Trump and Hillary Clinton in 2016 to several animated series including: Showtime's Our Cartoon President, Paramount+/Comedy Central’s Tooning Out the News, and Comedy Central’s Fairview.
+Another series, Washingtonia, was announced in October 2021 with a trailer using the process but has not been produced or aired as of 2024.

-The Adobe technology uses motion capture to track hand-drawn characters in real-time.
+The Adobe Character Animator technology uses motion capture to track hand-drawn characters in real-time.
 In contrast to Aniforms, which requires only a puppeteer and an optional voice artist, it takes "25 to 30 animators total" to produce a 10-minute episode in the 24-hour turnaround cycle required before airtime for the concept to stay current.

-Network studios have used CrazyTalk and CrazyTalk Animator in their daily production due to short delivery deadlines.
-Television shows like Jimmy Kimmel LIVE! use both CrazyTalk and CrazyTalk Animator 2D applications to produce real-time animations for broadcast.
+CrazyTalk and CrazyTalk Animator were used by Network studios in their daily production due to short delivery deadlines and used by television shows like Jimmy Kimmel LIVE! to produce real-time animations for broadcast.

+Live2D also can be used to generate real-time 2D animations—usually anime-style characters—using layered, continuous parts based on an illustration, without the need of frame-by-frame animation or a 3D model.
+This enables characters to move using 2.5D movement while maintaining the original illustration.